 Green Seasons Cookbook

 So what’s this got to do with chocolate you may well ask?
 Well, one of my go to vegetarian cookbooks is Rachel Demuth’s Green Seasons.
-Rachel is a fantastic vegetarian cook and not only, in my humble opinion, has the best restaurant in Bath – Demuths, but also runs a vegetarian cookery school.
+Rachel is a fantastic vegetarian cook.
+She not only, in my humble opinion, has the best restaurant in Bath – Demuths, but also runs a vegetarian cookery school.
 I did a day’s course there on Middle Eastern cookery a couple of years ago and it was fantastic.

 The book is divided into the four seasons of spring, summer, autumn and winter for ease of using seasonal produce.
 And it’s also conveniently colour coded to help keep you on track.
 Each season is divided into seasonal vegetables, small eats, large eats and sweet eats.
 It includes such delights as: sorrel fritata, beetroot tzatsiki, courgette filo pie and leek and potato hash.